 We are open about sex education that we cover in each year group.
 Sex education is defined by the school as 'PSHE lessons containing content regarding human reproduction and sexual activity'.
-Parents are legally able to request that their child is withdrawn from sex education (up until three months before the child's $16^{th}$ birthday, when it becomes the child's choice) that takes place outside of the national curriculum for science (DfE recommended, but non-compulsory, sex education as specified in section 6.4).
+Parents are legally able to request that their child is withdrawn from sex education (up until three months before the child's $16^{\rm th}$ birthday, when it becomes the child's choice) that takes place outside of the national curriculum for science (DfE recommended, but non-compulsory, sex education as specified in section 7.4).
 Parents are not able to withdraw their child from science lessons, or from any other SMSC lessons that do not fall under this definition.
 If a parent wishes to discuss their request to withdraw their child from sex education within SMSC they should contact the Headmaster.
+Parents of pupils in the Lower School are contacted prior to the commencement of teaching RSE topics to set out the content that will be covered in class.